roikonen/scalablemodeling/docs/ceqs.md

 to be queried or streamed as an accurate record of what has occurred within the system.

-Immutability ensures that events are append-only, enabling distributed systems to replicate and process data consistently across services without conflicts. **Immutable streams of private events allow new query models to be projected at any point in a system's lifespan.** In CEQS, model separation (command vs. query) is not strictly enforced from day one.
-When increased complexity, scalability, or usability demands arise, query models can be introduced as needed.
+Immutability ensures that events are append-only, enabling distributed systems to replicate and process data consistently across services without conflicts. **Immutable streams of private events allow new state projections to be projected at any point in a system's lifespan.** In CEQS, model separation (command vs. query) is not strictly enforced from day one.
+When increased complexity, scalability, or usability demands arise, new state projections can be introduced as needed.
 This flexibility means that, unlike in CQRS, in CEQS **model separation is not always necessary upfront**.

 Commands, Events and Queries each serve as distinct interfaces to a service: